jorik041/Emerald-AI-wiki/Using-Emerald-AI-Unity-Events.md

 EmeraldComponent.TheEmeraldAIUnityEvent.AddListener(() => { YourFunctionToCall(); });
 ```

 For example, lets say you want to track each AI death and add it to a static variable so the player can track their kills.
-For this example, lets say the kill count script name is KillCounterSystem and the static variable is an int called AmountOfKills.
+For this example, the kill count script name is KillCounterSystem and the static variable is an int called AmountOfKills.
 ```c#
 ...
 void Start ()